RPS Truck Accident Lawyers

-- Individuals that lease a commercial truck or trailer
+- Individuals who lease a commercial truck or trailer

 - Manufacturers and suppliers of vehicles, tires, braking systems, and other components that could be defective

-- Maintenance crews and mechanics that failed to maintain the cargo trucks
+- Maintenance crews and mechanics that fail to maintain the cargo trucks

-- Management teams that failed to provide adequate training to drivers
+- Management teams that fail to provide adequate training to drivers

 - Cargo loaders and unloaders

-Often times, truckers on the roadway become tired and fatigued when attempting to meet deadlines by delivering the cargo within a specific time constraint.
+Often, truckers on the roadway become tired when attempting to meet deadlines by delivering the cargo within a specific time constraint.
 Bad decisions, poor roadway conditions, inclement weather, defective tires and brakes along with inexperience can increase the chance of catastrophic accidents involving passenger vehicles on the nation’s highways.

 Victims of an RPS truck accident usually face years of pain, suffering, rehabilitation and additional surgeries due to the catastrophic event.
-Often times, their injuries are significantly severe that they are unable to continue working, creating a life-altering scenario for them and their family.
+Often, their injuries are significantly severe to the point that they are unable to continue working, creating a life-altering scenario for them and their family.
 As a result, the victims will often hire an experienced attorney to file a claim to obtain financial recompense for their injuries.

-Rosenfeld Injury Lawyers handle cases involving large vehicle crashes.
-They provide legal representation for victims suffering serious injuries or wrongful death.
+Rosenfeld Injury Lawyers LLC handle cases involving large vehicle crashes.
+They provide legal representation for victims suffering severe injuries or wrongful death.
 The law firm builds a solid team with experts to investigate the accident, gather evidence, obtain witness statements, and offer expert testimony at trial.
-The attorneys at (888) 424-5757 can evaluate the case through a no-obligation free initial consultation and offer legal counsel on the best way to proceed.
+The attorneys at (888) 424-5757 can evaluate the case through a no-obligation free initial consultation and provide legal counsel on the best way to proceed.
 Contact us today!

 Look here for our truck accident practice page.